 Join our program

-- We will begin reviewing applications on January 5, 2020.
+- We will begin reviewing applications as they are received with a preferred deadline of January 5, 2024.
+Students that submit an application prior to October 1 may be eligible for early admission.
 Students should apply through ATCAS.
 Rolling admissions will be conducted until the program is full.
 If accepted into the program, students must then apply to the NAU Graduate College.

 - This is a mandatory 2-year program

-- Completion of pre-requisite courses or their equivalents
+- Completion and verification (transcript) of pre-requisite courses or their equivalents

 - must be completed with a grade of “C” or better, or in progress at time of application to the program.

-- Physics, Chemistry, Psychology, Biology (basic biology content), Human Anatomy, Human Physiology, Kinesiology, Exercise Physiology, Human Nutrition
+- Physics, Chemistry, Psychology, Biology (basic biology content), Human Anatomy, Human Physiology, Kinesiology (Biomechanics and/or Applied Human Movement also accepted), Exercise Physiology, Human Nutrition

 - Two letters of recommendation (one from a certified athletic trainer)